Metaverse for Remote Collaboration

 - an algorithm that bypasses the maximum number of clients in Agora, a service for voice calls;

-- authorization transition from PlayFab to Firebase Auth for speed-up and stable work of authentication, emails, and password saving.
+- using Firebase Auth for speed-up and stable work of authentication, emails, and password saving;

-- a microservice on a Node.js server and a DynamoDB from AWS as a database for flexible data storage.
+- a microservice on a Node.js server with RDS PostgreSQL as a database for flexible data storage.

-As a result, the initial idea of the metaverse product was improved and enhanced by new functionality and custom-made solutions.
+As a result, the initial goal of the metaverse solution was improved and enhanced by new functionality and custom-made features.

 of US users prefer social get-together in game world occasionally.
 Obviously, the game-world hangouts are far less popular compared to traditional social media, however, they are getting used with an increasing frequence.

-A fully-scaled metaverse product with a custom development approach.
+A fully-scaled metaverse solution with a custom development approach.

-Once the concept has proven its viability, we have optimized all the sides of app development.
+However challenging the implementation of the client’s goal was, our software development team successfully managed to achieve it after thorough research, brainstorming, and iterative development.
+Once the concept has proven its viability, we have optimized all sides of app development.
 Thus, the custom approach in 3D art production has resulted in pixelization-free graphics and an increase in graphics performance by 100%.

 A solid infrastructure is of significant importance to any metaverse solution that is fully loaded with 3D objects, visual parts, avatar movements, and lots of users leveraging a platform simultaneously.